VisaalPathak/VisaalPathak/README.md

 ## About me

 - 💻 Computational Mathematics Student from **Kathmandu University**.
-- 🌱 I’m currently learning about **Data Science and Machine Learning**.
+- 🌱 I’m currently learning about **Data Science, Machine Learning and Big Data**.
 - 📫 How to reach me? --> **[visaalpathak@gmail.com](visaalpathak@gmail.com)**.
 - 🥅 2023 Goals: Learn more about **Machine Learning** and maybe dive into **Deep Learning and AI**.
 - ⚡ Fun fact about me: I love to draw, not a good artist though.